RedHatInsights/insights-standalone/README.md

 ## Usage

-This package is intended to be installed as an NPM dependency for the easiest use.
+This package is intended to be installed as an NPM dependency:

 ```sh
 npm install --save-dev @redhat-cloud-services/insights-standalone